-The City of Richmond Youth Team has officially launched its very own Instagram account.
-Follow to see what's happening for youth in our city, #RichCityYouth
+The City of Richmond Youth Team has its very own Instagram account.
+Follow to see what's happening for youth in Richmond, #RichCityYouth

 Follow us: @CityofRichmondYouth

 Remote RYMP (Richmond Youth Media Program)

-Participate in media arts skills sessions, virttual museum tours, online screenings and group discussion.
-RYMP is a referral based program for youth ages 13-24.Tips and Tricks
+Participate in media arts skills sessions, virtual museum tours, online screenings and group discussion.
+RYMP is a referral based program for 13 to 24 year olds.Tips & Tricks

 Stay Healthy at Home